GreenDelta/epd-editor/README.md

 * remove empty categories from navigation tree

 * create Categories class in store package that manages access to category files
-* New data set action: find name of classification system from category files.
 * re-index function
 * show product unit in quantitative reference of EPD
 * Source type combo in SourcePage